jingzhian/mkdocs-md-notes/docs/oncology.md

     -   Amyloidosis for Multiple Myeloma / Plasmacytoma

-        -   Generally there is deposition of protin in $\beta$ pleated sheets from the tumor
+        -   Generally there is deposition of protin in &beta; pleated sheets from the tumor

         -   Or if plasma cells then there is deposition of immunoglobulin